-Nasal & Sinus Surgery in the Bay Area
+Nasal & Sinus Surgery in San Francisco

 Nasal and/or sinus surgery may be indicated for the treatment of a variety of common conditions that we see at the California Sinus Centers.
 Surgery is generally indicated only after no resolution is seen using medical treatment.
-For more information on nasal and sinus surgery visit our ENT centers throughout San Francisco, Palo Alto, and San Jose, and speak with our ENT specialists about your next steps.
+For more information on nasal and sinus surgery visit our ENT centers throughout San Francisco, Palo Alto, and San Jose, and speak with our sinus surgeons about your next steps.

 Septoplasty: A septoplasty is a surgical procedure to correct a deviated septum.
 The nasal septum is made of cartilage and bone and divides the nasal cavity into two sides.
 Sometimes the nasal septum is crooked, and a portion of it may block the nasal airway.
 This is referred to as a “deviated septum.”
 The most common reason for recommending a septoplasty is for relief of nasal obstruction, although it may be recommended for other select causes as well.
 Septoplasty may be recommended alone, or in combination with other procedures such as inferior turbinate reduction or endoscopic sinus surgery.